How to Increase FAST Viewer Engagement

 As users begin to feel overwhelmed by the huge content libraries available on subscription video-on-demand (SVOD) services, frustrated over the number of subscriptions required to keep up with their favorite content, and conscious of risings costs, FAST platforms are offering audiences an alternative that’s convenient, free, and styled after the familiar experience of watching linear TV.

-In this week’s blog, we’re taking a closer look at free ad-supported streaming TV, its rising popularity, and how service providers can increase FAST viewer engagement to grow their revenue and compete successfully in the OTT video streaming marketplace.
+Here, we take a closer look at free ad-supported streaming TV, its rising popularity, and how service providers can increase FAST viewer engagement to grow their revenue and compete successfully in the OTT video streaming marketplace.

 What is FAST?